10 spectacular sunset spots in Cornwall

 9. Holywell Bay Sunset

 Any keen Poldark fans will have spotted this view in many of the episodes, as it provides the setting for the Warleggan family’s beach.
 The rocks in the sea known as Gull Rock are easily recognisable and provide a magical sunset setting.
 Holywell Bay is a lovely beach for an evening surf or a couple of drinks and a BBQ with friends.
 The summer season sees less human traffic here than some of the other beaches in the area.

 10. Wheal Coates St Agnes Sunset

 The Wheal Coates mine opened in 1802 and was a working mine until 1889.
 The structure is still standing and is a reminder of Cornwall’s mining heritage.
 It also provides a dramatic setting for sunset watching.
-Situated close to Chapel Porth beach near St Agnes, it can be accessed by the south west coast path.
+Situated close to Chapel Porth beach near St Agnes, it can be accessed by the south-west coast path.
 Watch the sun go down whilst listening to the gentle roar of the ocean.

 Watching a sunset in Cornwall is a mesmerising experience, no matter what time of year it is.
 If you’re planning a romantic break or a relaxing getaway with family or friends, take a look at our selection of St Ives apartments, coastal cottages and holiday homes.